 The best podcast hosting for longevity: Libsyn

-Libsyn, thanks to its well-established nature — it was founded all the way back in 2004 — has become the provider of choice for many people and media companies: it was the official podcast launch partner for Spotify, Pandora and more.
+Libsyn, thanks to its well-established nature — it was founded back in 2004 originally as Liberated Syndication — has become the provider of choice for many people and media companies: it was the official podcast launch partner for Spotify, Pandora and more.
 The premium package offers unlimited bandwidth, monetization, audience analytics and distribution to Apple Podcasts, Spotify, Google Podcasts and many more, thanks to its Libsyn Publisher Hub plugin.

 The best podcast hosting for a creative mindset: Soundcloud